Getting sports surfaces ready for construction – not just athletes

 In this scenario, we can refer to the CD 255 document, which sets out the design procedure for pavement foundations in terms of the ability of the foundation to resist loads applied both during construction and the service life of the pavement.
 While this document focuses on roads, the same principle applies for designing any foundation to support any trafficked surface.

 During construction, the stresses in the foundation are relatively high, therefore the stiffness and material thickness of the layer has to be sufficient to withstand the load without damage occurring that might adversely influence the long-term performance.
 Initially, this requires a geogrid with a reinforcement function, which caters for strength at high strain.
 Upon completion, the stresses in the foundation will be far lower, which is why it is essential that the foundation is reinforced from the beginning, otherwise deterioration of the upper layers is going to occur more rapidly than anticipated.
-Subsequently, this requires a geogrid with a stabilisation function, which caters for stiffness at low strain.
+Subsequently, this requires a geogrid with a reinforcement function, which caters for stiffness at low strain.

-This is when a geogrid can really prove its worth, as it provides a layer of reinforcement with stabilisation that’s crucial to preventing the development of early failure to what should be a pristine playing surface.
+This is when a geogrid can really prove its worth, as it provides a layer of reinforcement that’s crucial to preventing the development of early failure to what should be a pristine playing surface.

 Consistency is key